NCCA/TextureCompressor/README.md

 A series of demos to show how to create and then use [DXT](http://en.wikipedia.org/wiki/S3_Texture_Compression) compressed textures.

+Note these may not work on some linux drivers (nouveau / Mesa3D as compressed texture support doesn't seem to work)

 [Compressor](https://github.com/NCCA/TextureCompressor/tree/master/Compressor) Is a simple command line tool to create basic DxT1,3,5 textures to be used with [glCompressedTexImage2D](https://www.khronos.org/opengles/sdk/docs/man/xhtml/glCompressedTexImage2D.xml) formats.

 This tool takes command line arguments to change the different compressions and will attempt to convert and save all valid image files it is passed on the command line.